 8. Start interviewing pet sitters and dog walkers before you’ll actually need one.
 Finding the right fit for your pup may take some time.

 Waiting until the last minute can put unneeded stress on you and your pup.
 Even the most reputable kennel, pet sitter, or dog walker might not be the best fit for your dog.
 (This is not to say that reputable dog services should be avoided, by any means!
 Every pup is different.)
 I learned the hard way that my pup doesn’t do well in multi-dog spaces, or with unfamiliar faces.
 He takes a while to warm up to new situations and strangers.
+You may also want to choose a company that uses an app like Scout to make communication and scheduling a breeze.

 9. Start training early.
 But don’t get fixated on one, single, training philosophy.
 Find what works best for you and your pup.